GPIO - Use GPIO Interrupt to Control LED

 BW16 wiring diagram:

-Compile and upload the program, press reset.
+Compile and upload the program, press the reset button on the Ameba.

 we set Pin 12 to